Blow-up dynamics for smooth finite energy radial data solutions to the self-dual Chern-Simons-Schr\"odinger equation: Trapped solutions

 Finally, the claim \eqref{eq:virial-correction-temp4} is proved in \eqref{eq:Psi1-LocalEnergy}.
 Thus the claims \eqref{eq:virial-correction-temp1}-\eqref{eq:virial-correction-temp4} and hence \eqref{eq:Modulation-e1-claim} are proved.

 To complete the proof, we use the structures of the matrices \eqref{eq:Modulation-e-matrix} and \eqref{eq:Modulation-e1-matrix}, and the logarithmic divergence \eqref{eq:yQyQ} to find

-Substituting the claims finishes the proof. \end{proof} The estimates \eqref{eq:ModEstimateScalePhase} and \eqref{eq:ModEstimate-b-eta} suffice to close our bootstrap procedure and derive finite-time blow up.
+Substituting the claims finishes the proof. \end{proof} The estimates \eqref{eq:ModEstimateScalePhase} and \eqref{eq:ModEstimate-b-eta} suffice to close our bootstrap procedure and derive finite-time blow-up.
 However, these do not suffice to derive the sharp blow-up rates.
-Substituting $\|\epsilon_{3}\|_{L^{2}}\leq K\frac{b^{2}}{|\log b|}$, the estimate \eqref{eq:ModEstimate-b-eta} would only yield
+Substituting $\|\eps_{3}\|_{L^{2}}\leq K\frac{b^{2}}{|\log b|}$, the estimate \eqref{eq:ModEstimate-b-eta} would only yield

 which would not be enough to determine the precise coefficient of $\frac{b^{2}}{|\log b|}$.
 The sharp blow-up rate \emph{depends} on the coefficient of $\frac{b^{2}}{|\log b|}$.